mwpastore/sinja/README.md

 ```

 Note that the `validate!` hook is _only_ invoked from within transactions
-involving the `create` and `update` action helpers (and any dependent `graft`
+involving the `create` and `update` action helpers (and any action helpers
-and `merge` action helpers), so this deferred validation pattern is only
+invoked via the sideloading mechanism), so this deferred validation pattern is
-appropriate in those cases.
+only appropriate in those cases.
 You must use immedate validation in all other
 cases.
 The `sideloaded?` helper is provided to help disambiguate edge cases.

 > TODO: The following three sections are a little confusing.
 Rewrite them.